HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ### Function entry

-In the cluster with DR mode enabled, if the cluster meets the conditions for the IDC switching drill, you can click the \[IDC switching drill\] button in the \"more\" drop-down box to view the animation demonstration of IDC switching.
+In the cluster with DR mode enabled, if the cluster meets the conditions for the IDC switching drill, you can click the [IDC switching drill] button in the "more" drop-down box to view the animation demonstration of IDC switching.

 ![](assets/visual-idc/image58.png)